adowneywall/Tutorials/statistics/bayesian/bayesianIntroWithBRMS.md

 based on possible values of the mean.

 This distribution will then be updated using data from the sample.
-This update is done by applying the Baye’s theorem which is shown below.
+This update is done by applying the Baye’s theorem (shown below).

 The sample data makes the probability distribution narrower around the parameter’s true and unknown value.
 The Baye’s theorem is applied to